Developer: Namco Publisher: Namco Released: 1994 Genre: Rail Shooter

 As such Starblade is a FMV game with fancy graphics.
 Games like Star Fox and Silpheed, despite being on rails, at least give you control of your ship.
 Navigating through chaos while also taking down enemies is fun because your success comes down to skill.
 In Starblade you get none of that.
 At most if you don’t shoot down enemy’s quick enough you take damage.
 This is a roller coaster ride with a bare minimum of interactivity that outside of its spectacle is boring.

 Even though Starblade is not an FMV game it shares their lack of replay value.
 Once you have gone through it once there is no reason to ever revisit the game.
-Just like Dragon’s Lair once the game is over there are no surprises left.
+Just like Dragon’s Lair once the game is over there are no more surprises.
 It also does not help that it is incredibly short.
 There are only three missions and the entire game will probably take fifteen minutes or so to complete.
 That is, if you are good enough.
 You get three credits which probably will not be enough your first time through.
 So at most the game’s longevity becomes thirty minutes that never changes.
 That is not good enough in my opinion.

 In Conclusion